 Start with a base coat color.

 Once you’ve got a dry, primed layer, it’s time to cover your potato in a base color.
 Pastel colors are a fun Easter option, but you can really use any color palette you want for these.
-You can either leave the eggs one solid base color or you can move on to the next step.
+You can either leave the eggs one solid base color or move on to the next step.

 Shop paints and brushes: